Lombiq/NodeJs-Extensions/Lombiq.NodeJs.Extensions/Docs/Styles.md

 The MSBuild or `npm` script output will show you all of the Stylelint rule violations in a detailed manner.

 If a certain rule's violation is incorrect in a given location, or you want to suppress it locally, [you can ignore the affected code](https://stylelint.io/user-guide/ignore-code/).
-Just always comment such ignores so it's apparent why it was necessary.
+Just always comment such ignores to clarify why they were necessary.